santiment/academy/src/docs/sanapi/metrics/velocity-of-tokens/index.md

 author: Santiment Team
 ---

-*For a more in-depth explanation of `Velocity of Tokens` on Sangraphs, please click* [*here*](https://community.santiment.net/t/token-velocity-metric/412/2)*.
+*For a more in-depth explanation of `Velocity of Tokens` on Sandata, please click* [*here*](https://community.santiment.net/t/token-velocity-metric/412/2)*.
-For a video breakdown of Transaction Volume and Token Velocity on Sangraphs, click* [*here*](https://drive.google.com/open?id=1fAgF96dCsl0RLosL8Fj1p-W0NXBR5onh)*.*
+For a video breakdown of Transaction Volume and Token Velocity on Sandata, click* [*here*](https://drive.google.com/open?id=1fAgF96dCsl0RLosL8Fj1p-W0NXBR5onh)*.*

 Fetch token velocity for a project, grouped by interval.
 Projects are